What is the investment cost to the homeowner?

 Why don't I do it myself and keep all of the rent money?

 We are responsible for the design, retaining of a contractor for construction, permitting, financing and property management of your ADU.

 No, you own the ADU, we just rent the property from you.
 We own the improvements in the garage and you have the right to buy out the lease and improvements if you change your mind at any time.
 We have a simple buyout agreement where the initial price is about 30% less than it would have been to build the ADU yourself and will decline overtime.
 At the end of the term, the homeowner will own the unit outright.

 How will my insurance be affected?

 You should notify the insurance company that there is a tenant living in the ADU on your property.
 They may increase your annual premium by $20-$35 to cover the liability.

 Any improvements required to access the utilities or upgrade service will be paid by the United Dwelling.
 The ADU utilities will either be separately metered and billed to United Dwelling by the utility or will be submetered and and reimbursed by United Dwelling to the Homeowner.

 What happens if I don’t like the tenant?

-The tenant rental agreement is one year and then month to month.
-Under certain circumstances, you may request that United Dwelling remove the tenant.
+The tenant rental agreement is six months and then month to month.
+Under certain most circumstances, you may request that United Dwelling remove the tenant.